 This is a light but compact scope that is extremely shockproof.
 You can easily use this as your high caliber firearms scout scope.
 It is easy to zero in, and it will not lose that setting through hundreds of high caliber rounds.

-The eye relief is not the best on this particular scope at only 7.3” so you will need to be careful when mounting and be sure it is placed correctly without sacrificing a comfortable shooting position.
-We are also not overly thrilled with the field of view at 100 yards, but any shots below that target acquisition are much better, and this scope is a tack driver at 100 yards and less.
+The Burris has a range of 7 -14″ eye relief which is decent.
+The field of view at 100 yards os average, but any shots below that target acquisition are much better, and this scope is a tack driver at 100 yards and less.

 We do like the large ocular lens diameter.
 It aids in allowing you to get on targets quickly and is a feature we wish was seen with more long eye relief scout rifle scopes.